Pr3rana/tic-tac-toe-game/README.md

-# This app uses ES6, react functional component and react hooks
+# This app uses ES6, react functional component and hooks
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).